-With increasing prosperity in the 20th century many of the houses which had been subdivided during the Victorian era have been consolidated and returned to single residences.
-The growth in population since World War II has largely been accommodated by expanding the boundaries of the settlement to the east along Bushmead Road, and to the west with council and private housing on Oving Road and North Marston Lane.
-Redundant farmsteads in the old part of the village have provided scope for new development, either through barn conversions or new build, such as Rickyard Close.
+During the Second World War, the high street residence known as The Firs, was the home of Ministry of Defence 1 - dubbed "Winston Churchill's Toyshop" the department was given the task of devising and testing secret weapons.
+After the Second World War the village saw modest growth, with housing built to the east along Bushmead Road, and to the west with council and private housing on Oving Road and North Marston Lane.
 The historic core of Whitchurch has been well-preserved.
 Most of it comes within the Whitchurch Conservation Area designated in 1971 and there are 47 listed buildings in the village.
 This built heritage is a valuable resource for learning more about the history of Whitchurch.

-Despite the volume of traffic travelling through the middle of the village along the A413, and attendant traffic-management measures, Whitchurch has managed to retain its historic character and picturesque appeal.
+Despite Whitchurch being on the busy A413, the village has managed to retain its historic character and picturesque appeal.
 In 1970 John Betjeman wrote about north Buckinghamshire in Bucks Life thus: "Whitchurch is singularly unspoiled, despite the fact that a main road runs through it.
 Its church is medieval, stately and enormous.
 The village is full of old cottages and what looks like large farms or small manor houses; it has winding streets and trees and garden walls.
 In fact, I am not sure that it isn't the best village of the lot."
 His verdict would probably be little different some 40 years on.